 In my family, Death by Chocolate Trifle is the go-to special dessert for Valentine’s Day, birthdays, and other special occasions.
 Do you have some extra-special desserts your family requests?
 I always enjoy ideas from readers, especially mouth-watering dessert ideas.
 If you would care to share comments about your favorite desserts, I’d love to read them.

-Have a fabulous day, and have fun making delicious food!
+Have a fabulous day, and have fun making this delicious death by chocolate trifle recipe!